 Per Seattle Municipal Code, SMC 5.06.010 Investment Authority, the City's Director of Finance and Administrative Services (FAS) is authorized to invest all moneys in the City Treasury.
-Cash resources of the Department are combined with cash resources of the City to form a pool of cash that is managed by the City's Department of FAS.
+Cash resources of the Fund are combined with cash resources of the City to form a pool of cash that is managed by the City's Department of FAS.
 Under the City's investment policy, all temporary cash surpluses in the pool are invested.
-The Fund's share of the pool is included on the balance sheets as Cash and Equity in Pooled Investments or as restricted assets.
+The Fund's share of the pool is included in the statements of net position as cash and equity in pooled investments or as restricted assets.
 The pool operates like a demand deposit account in that all departments, including the Fund may deposit cash at any time and can also withdraw cash, out of the pool, up to the amount of the Fund's balance, without prior notice or penalty.
 Accordingly, the statements of cash flows reconcile to cash and equity in pooled investments.